matthewcook333/AnimatedArt-notebook/November 30.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I need to implement the changes from the user feedback.
+With this, I do not have as many design decisions I need to make, mostly just coding the changes as I do agree that they are important.

 **What questions do you have for your critique partners?
 How can they best help you?**

+Maybe try out the language in its current state, keeping in mind the changes I already plan to make.
+Are there are aspects you would like me to focus on to see come to fruition by the end of the semester?
+I would like to know what features would be cool to have as the next iteration prototype.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**